openshift-fluxv2-poc/operators-gitops/README.md

-# Managing OpenShift Operators - the GitOps way
+# Managing OpenShift Operators - a GitOps way

 This repo demonstates how to manage OpenShift Operators the GitOps way using Flux.

 ## Problem

 You were a platform engineer.
 You used OpenShift managed clusters.
 You had a long list of OpenShift Operators, and you installed them manually by clicking.
 Your OpenShift cluster worked happily.
 Then, you broke something.
 The cluster was falling apart.
-You deleted the old cluster, and created a new one, but you forget that long list of Operators you had installed.
+You deleted the old cluster, and created a new one, but you forgot that long list of Operators you had installed.

 ## Solution